jsindt/intro-hpc-life-scientists-2021/_episodes/03-connecting.md

 ---
-title: "Connecting to ARCHER2 and transferring data"
+title: "PRACTICAL: Connecting to ARCHER2 and transferring data"
-teaching: 20
+teaching: 10
-exercises: 15
+exercises: 10
 questions:
 - "How can I access ARCHER2 interactively and transfer data?"
 objectives: